 Why It is Important to Determine Your Life Insurance Health Class/Risk Classification

 A Medical Exam is usually required as part of the life insurance application process.
 The results of your medical exam are critical in the underwriting decision as they relate directly to guidelines for insurance rates.
-The primary reason your risk class is important is the higher the class rating, the lower the cost of your insurance premium.
-The various categories typically include:
+The primary reason your risk class is important is the better the life insurance risk category, the lower the cost of your insurance premium.
+The various life insurance classes typically include:

 - Best Class/Preferred Plus: This is considered the best category one can obtain for a life insurance health rating.
 Most people in this category do not have a poor health history; they are not taking any medications, and they are within the guidelines for height and weight.
 You are healthy and have no family history of diseases.
 Only about 5% of people qualify for this class.